MarekKojder/RxSwiftAPI/README.md

   <br>
 </div>

-**Swift API** was born as idea of having very light, very fast, written in swift, easy to update and ready to use out of the box library for communication through network.
-Now that idea is real as cocoapod library.
+**RxSwiftAPI** was born as idea of having very light, very fast, easy to use written in Swift and reactive library for communication through network.
 Main features of library:
-- Written using Swift 4
+- Written in Swift 5
 - Ready to use out of the box
-- Using URLSession for managing requests
+- Uses `URLSession` for managing requests
 - Allows sending requests in foreground or background
 - Supports connection with REST and non-REST APIs
-- Introduces easy to use wrapper for status codes
 - Is available for iOS, macOS, watchOS and tvOS
-- Supports Codable protocol
+- Supports `Codable` protocol
+- Based on [SwiftAPI](https://cocoapods.org/pods/SwiftAPI) and uses `RxSwift` 5

 ## Installation

-Swift-API is available through [CocoaPods](http://cocoapods.org/pods/RxSwiftAPI).
+RxSwiftAPI is available through [CocoaPods](https://cocoapods.org/pods/RxSwiftAPI).
 To install it, simply add the following line to your Podfile
 ```ruby
 pod 'RxSwiftAPI'
 ```